 What is included in the Rhinoplasty price estimate or cost quote?

-- Is everything included in your nose job quote?
+- Is everything included in your quote?

 - If not, you could get hit with unexpected expenses including anaesthetic, facility fees, follow-up fees, medications, recovery aids and more.